-The unprecedented tax mandate is already eroding state sovereignty, and it will continue to do so unless and until this Court enjoins it.
+The unprecedented tax mandate is already eroding state sovereignty.
+Indeed, a full third of the States have already challenged the provision for fear of having their sovereignty trammeled.
+The mandate will continue to have that effect unless and until this Court enjoins it.
 While the federal government tries to sort out the precise metes and bounds of its trespass on state sovereignty (a constitutional problem in its own right, see South Dakota v.
 Dole, 483 U.S. 203, 207 (1987)), state lawmakers are left with little choice but to halt critical public policy measures that implicate their fiscs.
 Those measures range from tax credits for families, to sales tax exemptions for groceries, to natural disaster relief, and more.
 With States forced to put these policies on hold out of fear that they will threaten their federal relief, there can be no question that the States and their citizens are suffering irreparable injury right now.
 Any contrary federal interest is minimal, if not entirely ultra vires.
 The Court should promptly enjoin this unprecedented and patently unconstitutional prohibition.